 Smyrna is a tiny village located in the state of New York.
 With a population of 203 people and just one neighborhood, Smyrna is the 966th largest community in New York.
-Smyrna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Smyrna has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Smyrna is generally considered to be a blue-collar town.
-36.25% of the Smyrna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Smyrna is a village of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Smyrna who work in sales jobs (17.50%), maintenance occupations (16.25%), and healthcare suport services (8.75%).
+48.53% of the Smyrna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Smyrna is a village of transportation and shipping workers, sales and office workers, and professionals.
+There are especially a lot of people living in Smyrna who work in sales jobs (13.24%), community and social services (8.82%), and architecture and engineering (8.82%).

 As is often the case in a small village, Smyrna doesn't have a public transportation system that people use for their commute.

-The per capita income in Smyrna in 2022 was $29,944, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $119,776 for a family of four.
+The per capita income in Smyrna in 2022 was $22,482, which is low income relative to New York and the nation.
+This equates to an annual income of $89,928 for a family of four.
 However, Smyrna contains both very wealthy and poor people as well.

 The people who call Smyrna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smyrna residents report their race to be White.
-Important ancestries of people in Smyrna include English, Scottish, Irish, Welsh, and Italian.
+Important ancestries of people in Smyrna include English, Irish, Scottish, Italian, and German.

 The most common language spoken in Smyrna is English.
 Other important languages spoken here include Spanish and Italian.